MicrosoftDocs/data-tools/azure-data-studio/keyboard-shortcuts.md

 This article provides the steps to quickly view, edit, and create keyboard shortcuts in Azure Data Studio.

 Because Azure Data Studio inherits its key binding functionality from Visual Studio Code, detailed information about advanced customizations, using different keyboard layouts, etc., is in the [Key Bindings for Visual Studio Code](https://code.visualstudio.com/docs/getstarted/keybindings) article.
-Some key binding features might not be available (for example, Keymap extensions are not supported in Azure Data Studio).
+Some key binding features might not be available (for example, Keymap extensions aren't supported in Azure Data Studio).

 ## Open the Keyboard Shortcuts editor